Bangladesh Unrest Continues: Days After Usman Hadi's Killing, Yet Another Student Leader Shot Down in Khulna

 No sign of peace in Bangladesh

 As news of Sikdar's death spreads, tensions in Khulna remain high.
-With the NCP labor wing losing a key organizer just days after the unrest surrounding Usman Hadi, authorities are now bracing for further agitations.
+With the NCP labour wing losing a key organiser just days after the unrest surrounding Usman Hadi, authorities are now bracing for further agitations.
 While police investigations continue, the recurring nature of these targeted attacks suggests that the streak of violence plaguing the country is far from over.